Skip to content

 November 22, 2024

-As I wrap up my participation in Azerbaijan at COP29 – the annual global convening by the UN focused on accelerating action to tackle the climate crisis – there is plenty of concern.
+As I wrap up my participation in Azerbaijan at COP29 – the annual global UN convening focused on accelerating action to tackle the climate crisis – there is plenty of concern.

 Why Resilient Water, Sanitation, and Hygiene is Climate Action